Soundtracks Live’s clients include:

-Below is a selection of special concert projects Soundtracks Live! and its artistic director, Mikael Carlsson, has been involved in either providing full production services, music arranging and preparation or repertoire consulting.
+Below is a selection of unique concert projects Soundtracks Live! and its artistic director, Mikael Carlsson, have been involved in either providing full production services, music arranging and preparation or repertoire consulting.

 Oviedo Film Music Live: Soundtrack Stars 2016 (Spain, 2016)

 Oviedo Film Music Live, Oviedo – Orquesta Sinfónica Oviedo Filarmonía conducted by Óliver Díaz.
 20 film composers – 20 films – 20 great scores!
 Program highlights include The Jungle Book (John Debney), Avengers: Age of Ultron (Brian Tyler), Inception (Hans Zimmer), X-Men 2 (John Ottman), Spider-Man 3 (Christopher Young), Gremlins (Jerry Goldsmith), Silverado (Bruce Broughton), Robin Hood: Prince of Thieves (Michael Kamen) and Legends of the Fall (James Horner).

 The Film Music of Carter Burwell (USA, 2015)